 I was born and raised in New York where I developed a passion for art and design at a young age.
-That passion drove me to study at the Rhode Island School of Design where I Majored in Furniture Design.
-After graduating, I moved to Texas to take a role as an Experience Designer in USAA’s design office.
+That passion drove me to study at the Rhode Island School of Design where I majored in Furniture Design.
+After graduating, I moved to Texas to take a role as a Designer in USAA’s chief design office.

 I believe a good designer is someone who can successfully apply the process of design to any material.
 Moving between physical and digital design has helped me refine this process.

 Studying furniture design taught me to execute my designs by requiring I spend just as much time refining precision fabrication skills, as I did designing the piece.
 The precision and attention to detail required for hand cut joinery, perfectly machined connections, and clean welds, transferred seamlessly to uncovering all the necessary components of a problem and conveying that into conceptually sound pixel tight designs.